 A look at Nigeria’s top 2 presidential contenders

-Here is a look at the top candidates, who both come from the country’s largely Muslim north and have chosen Christian running mates from the other traditional power bases, the southeast and southwest.
+Here is a look at the candidates, both from the country’s largely Muslim north, who chose Christian running mates from other traditional power bases, the southeast and southwest.

 PRESIDENT MUHAMMADU BUHARI